 External review evidence also suggests a school that has been through recent leadership change and then stabilised.
 The latest Ofsted report notes that a new headteacher was appointed since the previous inspection, which aligns with the school’s own announcement of Mrs Smith taking over in September 2022.

 Ashbeach is a primary school, so the most useful published benchmark is Key Stage 2 (end of Year 6).
-The overall combined measure in 2024 was 67.67% reaching the expected standard in reading, writing and maths.
-That is above the England average of 62%, so outcomes are not weak.
+The overall combined measure in the 2025 dataset is 60% reaching the expected standard in reading, writing and maths.
 The nuance is that the profile is uneven across subjects, which is often what parents most need to understand.

-Reading is the clearest strength: 74% reached the expected standard, and the reading scaled score was 104.
-Maths is also broadly positive: 65% reached expected and the maths scaled score was 103.
-Grammar, punctuation and spelling sits at a scaled score of 104, with 61% reaching expected.
-These figures suggest pupils are leaving Year 6 with secure foundations in the core, even if not all pupils are pushing into the highest bands.
+Reading is no longer the standout it appeared in the earlier profile: 70% reached the expected standard, and the reading scaled score was 104.
+Maths is similar on the expected-standard measure at 70%, with a maths scaled score of 102.
+Grammar, punctuation and spelling sits at a scaled score of 105, with 70% reaching expected.
+These figures suggest pupils are leaving Year 6 with broadly secure foundations, even if few pupils are pushing into the highest bands.

-The FindMySchool ranking for primary outcomes places Ashbeach at 10,335th in England and 21st locally (Huntingdon area).
-This indicates performance that is below the England average when looked at through relative ranking, even while the combined expected standard measure sits above the England average.
-For parents, that combination usually means results can move around from year to year, and cohort size can have an outsized effect on published percentages.
+The FindMySchool ranking for primary academic outcomes places Ashbeach at 10,236th out of 14,978 schools in England and 14th locally in the Huntingdon area.
+This indicates a below-middle national position.
+For parents, that usually means results can move around from year to year, and cohort size can have an outsized effect on published percentages.

 England ranks and key metrics (where available)